Kaia's technique of how to effectively feed Cora, her EPI Dog .........................

 Enzymes - Most commonly, the owner tries to save money by giving inadequate amounts of enzyme.
 It should be explained that this is a false economy, especially in the early stages of treatment, but that ultimately the dosage may be reduced with continuing clinical efficacy.
 Secondary bacterial overgrowth must also be addressed.
 Finally, concurrent inflammatory bowel disease may prevent treatment success, but as immunosuppression more commonly causes the signs of EPI to worsen, it is prudent to obtain histological proof before commencing glucocorticoids.

 My biggest piece of advice for new EPI owners when first embarking on this EPI journey is to start with the basic rules of treatment and Keep a Journal!
 Find what produces normal looking poops for YOUR dog by trial and error with one change at a time.
-Once the dog is stable on enzymes do not forever restrict your dog by these rules, slowly try increasing a little more fat in the diet, slowly try not having to soften the food so much for such a long time, slowly try to reduce the amount of enzymes you give your dog once he/she is stable.... slowly try different foods/brands, etc. if it works for your dog, great!
+Once the dog is stable on enzymes do not forever restrict your dog by these rules, slowly try increasing a little more fat in the diet (unless your dog has another health concern that requires limited fat intake), slowly try not having to soften the food so much for such a long time, slowly try to reduce the amount of enzymes you give your dog once he/she is stable.... slowly try different foods/brands, etc. if it works for your dog, great!

 If something works, GREAT!
 If something does not work, that is fine also.... just go back to what does work for your dog.